Inside Sales

 Inside sales is a sales model that involves selling products remotely, typically through phone calls, email, or online platforms.
 Unlike traditional sales methods where sales reps meet face-to-face with their clients, inside sales rely on virtual communication to reach potential customers.
 In fact, that’s why it’s referred to as ‘inside’ sales: the seller remains indoors — i.e., at an office or their home.

 The term ‘inside sales’ was first created in the 1980s as a way to distinguish high-ticket digital B2B and B2C sales from telemarketing and tele sales.
-The latter involves selling products directly to consumers and often employ lower-cost, less-skilled sales reps who execute a scripted, single-call close.
+The latter involves selling products directly to consumers and often employs lower-cost, less-skilled sales reps who execute a scripted, single-call close.

 Compared to telemarketing, inside sales reps…